• Skip to primary navigation

 prepping furniture to paint

 The metal latch plate had come off of the chest top.
-The JTS worked on that for me and now the latch works.
-No key though.
-I put painters tape over the screw holes on the inside of the top so wood filler wouldn’t seep inside the chest.
+The JTS worked on that for me, and now the latch works.
+There is no key, though.
+I put painter’s tape over the screw holes on the inside of the top so wood filler wouldn’t seep inside the chest.

 I used Elmer’s Wood Putty to fill the holes.
 Once it was dry I sanded it flush with the wood.
 Originally there were two drawer pulls on the front of the chest.
 At first I planned to replace those with a couple of cool looking pulls.
 On second thought I decided to just fill those holes too.
 Makes the front of the cedar chest more modern looking.